 Motion is lotion!
 “Mobilizations” are a nice alternative to yoga for many people.
 And they certainly don’t come with all the philosophical, spiritual and cultural baggage of yoga.
 See Mobilize!

 As nice as massage is, it’s only two clearly proven benefits are: reducing depression, and reducing anxiety.17

 This image is a recreation of a popular “viral” image from a wellness guru, widely and uncritically shared on social media in 2015.
 Obviously there’s something to be said for the style of advice given in the image, and by no means am I saying that doctors shouldn’t discuss these options with their patients.
-However, my colleague Alice Sanvito saw the same problem I did: it’s a great example of “shoulding” on someone, of the tyranny of wholesome expectations which can be hopelessly inappropriate for many patients.
+However, my colleague Alice Sanvito saw the same problem I did: it’s a great example of “shoulding” on someone who may well have serious socioeconomic challenges that make such advice tone deaf and trite at best, the tyranny of wholesome expectations, or downright offensive at worst (sexist, racist).
 Here’s Alice’s full, brilliant rant about it:

 What are the circumstances of her life?
 Does he know?
 I thought homeopaths [holistic doctors] were supposed to treat the source of the problem, not the symptoms.

 What if the real problem is that she’s a divorced single parent in a crummy job that barely pays her basic expenses and all that entails?
 Like, how about a prescription for decent wages, working conditions, benefits, childcare, healthcare, public transportation?

 Does the good doctor have a prescription for the gender gap in wages?
 Which is even higher for physicians, where women earn, on average, 62% of their male counterparts, significantly less than the 77% of men’s wages they tend to average overall.